 - Your CVV2 (3 or 4 digits at the back): Printed at the back of the card

-- Your token generated code: This is used as extra layer of security during a transaction authentication.
-Your token cab either be hardware token or software token.
+- Your token-generated code: This is used as an extra layer of security during a transaction authentication.
+Your token can either be a hardware or software token.